Lamb’s Ears: Grow a Potent Antibacterial Bandage in Your Back Yard

 So how can I grow one in my backyard?

-Growing a Lamb’s Ear from seed is easy and straightforward.
+Growing a Lamb’s Ear from seed is straightforward.
 Here is how to do it.

 1. Find a container that can drain well and fill it up with either Seed Starting Mix or regular soil.
 In case you can’t find a proper container, take a yogurt cup and poke a few holes in the bottom.